 - The chosen course of study leads to a professional qualification and the relevant professional body has regulations which would preclude membership by people with particular impairments (see HEOPS guidance).

 - There are overriding health and safety concerns.

 - In rare circumstances when a necessary reasonable adjustment cannot be made.

 Further information on the health clearance process for students entering the BVM&S programme is available here:

 Unsuccessful applicants can request feedback on the outcome of their applications via the EUCLID Portal or by contacting the BVM&S Admissions Team directly.

-Requests must be made either by the applicant or with the specific written permission of the applicant.
+Requests must be made either by the applicant, the UCAS nominated access contact or with the specific written permission of the applicant.

 Appeals and Complaints